saychuwho/undergraduate_learning/README.md

   - Computer Architecture
   - Introduction to Machine Learning

-#### What's In Assignment

-- Object-Oriented Programming
+### Object-Oriented Programming

 - team project code make ATM machine using C++

-- System Programming
+### System Programming

 - make file compression program running on Raspberry Pi
 - code is aimed to run on Raspberry Pi OS.
 - code might not work on normal Raspberry Pi OS.
 Because It need custom kernel made by professor.

-- Computer Architecture
+### Computer Architecture

 - There are four assignment.
 All codes written in C++, aimed to run on Ubuntu 20.04.
 - project 1 : make simple MIPS Assembler
 - project 2 : make MIPS Instruction Emulator (might not work properly)
 - project 3 : make single pipeline CPU can run MIPS Instructions
 - project 4 : make cache and test with benchmark files.

-- Introduction to Machine Learning.
+### Introduction to Machine Learning.

 - I cannot remember all assignment correctly of this subject now.
 But they might contain these things.
 - linear regression practice
 - supervised learning practice using scikit-learn
 - unsupervised learning practice using scikit-learn

-- Operating System
+### Operating System

 - All codes works on modified xv6 x86 version which is in [DGIST datalab](https://github.com/dgist-datalab/xv6)
 - Every project have proper branches
 - Project code is in .patch form.
 - project 1 : CFS scheduler + process priority change system call / EEVDF scheduler (rbtree.c, rbtree.h from linux 2.6.23 is needed)
 - project 2 : inverted page table (not work properly since this doesn't pass all usertests, but it boots)
 - project 3 : RAID 5 (it requires lots of disk block cache)

-- Computer Algorithm
+### Computer Algorithm

 - project 3, project 4 answer code is uploaded with problems
 - project 3 : graph algorithm, dynamic programming
 - project 4 : greedy algorithm, min-cut max-flow theorem